Ocean-Social-Media-App/Frontend/README.md

 ### Users Can :

 * Register
-  * Email with a welcome email.
+  * Receive welcome email.
 * Login/Logout.
 * Reset their password.
-  * Email new password if they forgot password.
+  * Receive email with new password
 * Modify their information.
 * Upload a profile picture (using AWS: S3).
 * Search other people.
 * Create a post.
   *  Image(s) can be added to these posts (using AWS: S3).
+  *  Youtube links can be added to these posts
-* View his own profile.
+* View his own profile (including posts)
-  *  Including posts.
-* View others’ profile.
+* View others’ profile (including posts)
-  *  Including posts.
-* See their feed.
+* See their main feed.
   *  Posts of everyone should show here.
   *  Pagination should be implemented (only fetching 20 posts at a time).
-* Like someone’s post.
+* Like/unlike someone’s post.
-  *  Old school Facebook, only one type of like.
+* Bookmark/unbookmark favorite posts
+* Follow other peoples accounts
+* Reveive notifications when they are followed by another user (using RabbitMQ)

 ### Roles:

-**Fill In Member Roles**
+* Trevor Drury - Scrum Master

 ### Programs/Libraries used: